jasonwebb/morphogenesis-resources/README.md

 <img src="https://www.visgraf.impa.br/Courses/ip00/proj/Dithering1/image/lena%20ordered.gif" width="300" align="right">

 ### Dithering
-Creates the illusion of depth in an image using a limited color palette, most commonly by varying the spacing and sizes of solid, single-color dots or lines.
+Creates the illusion of depth in an image using a limited color palette, most commonly by varying the spacing or sizes of solid, single-color dots or lines.
 Some techniques (like [halftones](https://en.wikipedia.org/wiki/Halftone)) even predate modern digital technologies because of their usefulness in traditional printmaking and engraving processes.
 There are even relevant techniques in the fields of painting and drawing; see [stippling](https://en.wikipedia.org/wiki/Stippling) and [pointillism](https://en.wikipedia.org/wiki/Pointillism)!

 Useful for realizing grayscale images with various digital fabrication equipment like laser cutters, pen plotters, CNC routers/mills, and more.